 A Cedar Weave Trellis Privacy Screen

 This Oakville trellis project involved reworking some existing red cedar privacy screens to something a bit cooler and modern.
 We came up with a mock weave, with more open spaces around the exterior of the panels.
 Ahhh, much better!
-Of course, this project involved a designer and was part of a larger project that you can see here.
-A front deck in Oakville.

 This was one of those privacy screens that floated above the ground 3′.
 Personally, it is a detail I absolutely cannot stand.
 It’s like they built it above a hedge, or, somebody thought it was interesting to have imaginary wainscot beneath it.
 NO NO NO!

 Every site has a “Need To Change” detail.
 Something that will spoil the photo shoot.
 Those bad details that when pointed out evoke a “Yes–I’d love to do something with that”.

 Trellis privacy screens can be simple or complex.
 This one is more on the simple side.
 Trelliswork can be complex and prone to issues long term if now well considered.
 Keeping it simple is the best tact.